module Ocamlua:sig..end

 the returned state: when you pass an Ocaml closure into Lua code

-a reference to the passed closure is
+as an argument to Ocamlua.call a reference to the passed closure is

 saved in a hash associated with the Lua state.
 This hash is not